garden-of-delete/trade-snake/README.md

 Trade Snake uses Apache Pulsar to carry out data ingestion of market orders and stream processing of ETL tasks.
 Redis is used to cache static data required by the ingestion framework, but also to identify and serve trades to connected clients.
-Flask acts as a backend API for the ReactJS frontend.
+Flask acts as a backend API for the ReactJS web client.

 ![Banner 1](https://github.com/garden-of-delete/trade-snake/blob/master/images/1.gif)

 The key design features of this project:
-- Enterprise architecture can handle very high message velocity (5000 > new orders / sec).
+- Enterprise architecture can handle very high message velocity (5000 > new orders/sec).
 - Parallelized ingestion framework uses Pulsar functions to implement a microservice architecture.
 - Asynchronous and distributed trade-identification algorithm, while basic, is highly horizontally scalable.
-- Redis implemented as a caching / state service for Pulsar functions, and as a cache for my API.
+- Redis implemented as a caching / state service for Pulsar functions, and as a cache for the API.

 ![Banner 3](https://github.com/garden-of-delete/trade-snake/blob/master/images/3.gif)